hmrc/mtd-sa-test-support-api/README.md

 # mtd-sa-test-support-api

 This API allows a developer to:
-- delete stateful test data supplied by them in the sandbox environment.
+- delete stateful test data supplied by them in the sandbox environment

 ### Requirements